Posted on 18 Sep 2010 02:31

 Eosinophilia-Myalgia Syndrome (EMS)

-The withdrawal of tryptophan supplements from the US market and other countries came about because of a number of cases of Eosinophilia-Myalgia Syndrome (EMS) thought to be connected to the use of tryptophan supplements.
+The main tryptophan danger whic led to the withdrawal of tryptophan supplements from the US market and other countries came about because of a number of cases of Eosinophilia-Myalgia Syndrome (EMS) thought to be connected to the use of tryptophan supplements.
 EMS is a severe neurological condition resulting from high numbers of eosinophil granulocytes (a type of white blood cell) in the blood.
 The esinophils cause inflammation in nerve, muscle, and connective tissues.
 Symptoms include severe, often debilitating muscle pain (myalgia) and joint pain, weakness, swelling in the limbs, coughing, rash, fatigue, shortness of breath, difficulty talking and concentrating, memory impairment, oral ulcers and severe fever.